Suboxone Addiction Treatment

 At some drug rehabilitation centers, Suboxone is used to help those detox from opioids.
-Through use of the drug, the user will be able to wean themselves off opioids.
-This method can be beneficial for heroin and opioid addicts instead of going “cold turkey,” a method which has severe side effects that could cause the user to return to abusing drugs before he/she can truly get clean.
+Through the use of the drug, the user will be able to wean themselves off opioids.
+This method can be beneficial for heroin and opioid addicts instead of going “cold turkey,” a method that has severe side effects that could cause the user to return to abusing drugs before he/she can truly get clean.

 Can I Get Addicted?

-Like all narcotics, Suboxone has high potential for abuse.
+Like all narcotics, Suboxone has a high potential for abuse.
 In recent years, the abuse of Suboxone has increased exponentially.
 One of the contributing factors to Suboxone abuse is the implementation of long-term maintenance programs.
 Some people have gone to doctors to try to get off the deadly effects of opiates and have been put on extended Suboxone programs.
 And with any drug, the tolerance of the drug’s effects will increase, and an addict will need more to not feel the withdrawal effects of the drug itself.

-Since Suboxone has an active narcotic in its makeup, individuals who use the drug for extended periods of time can develop a physical dependence to it, and eventually find themselves addicted.
+Since Suboxone has an active narcotic in its makeup, individuals who use the drug for extended periods of time can develop a physical dependence on it, and eventually find themselves addicted.
 Attempting to stop taking Suboxone “cold turkey” has very similar effects as stopping heroin or prescription opiates abruptly.
 “Cold turkey” detoxes without the supervision of medical professionals is one major reason why addicts return to active use.

 Suboxone is beneficial if and when it is used correctly and for detox purposes.
 The use of this medication should be prescribed by a medical professional.
 Taking the medication for long periods of time increases the chance of dependence and addiction.